Welcome to the final day of our ‘Twelve Days of Chapel AoC’ series! For some

 |

-And finally, I’ll make some changes to the nextPositions
+And finally, I’ll make some changes to the nextPositions iterator to

 properly handle coordination between tasks.
 Its header remains the same as